marcosmerida/Capstone-Project/README.md

 ![screenshot](./resources/screenshot4.png)

-2. Please locate these two files that are inside of the folder called "syles"
+2. Please locate these two files that are inside of the folder called "styles"

 ![screenshot](./resources/screenshot6.png)